-While most Bucknell aid is awarded based on need, a small number can be awarded based on other special attributes.
+A. While most Bucknell aid is awarded based on need, a limited number of merit scholarships can be awarded to incoming students based on special attributes.
 There is no special application necessary at this time for these non-need based scholarships; students are selected based on admissions or recruiting criteria.
 See the Bucknell Scholarship Program section on our website for more information.

 Bucknell University students who receive federal financial aid must meet or exceed the requirements summarized below:

 7 - 11.99